dwatling/barebones-angular-grunt/README.md

 ## Barebones Angular Grunt ##

-This is just a sample template for use in web projects that want to utilize AngularJS, Material, and Grunt.
+This is a template web project that utilizes AngularJS, Material, and Grunt.

 The example provides a basic structure that you are free to modify to your own liking.

+Keywords: Barebones, quick-start, bootstrap

 # Requirements